-There has been a lot of changes around the world in 2020 with the pandemic and walking into the year 2021 is not going to change a lot in terms of the new working style.
-A lot of industries have suffered a great deal and they have learnt new ways to adapt and do their businesses.
+There have been a lot of changes around the world in 2020 with the pandemic, and walking into the year 2021 will not change a lot in terms of the new working style.
+A lot of industries have suffered a great deal, and they have learnt alternative ways to adapt and do their businesses.

-In my opinion, only a small percentage of companies took advantage of remote working and implemented such a solution before the pandemic in comparison to the current remote working proportion.
-Companies and government departments were on the fence about remote working and did not implement such solutions especially on a large scale until their hands were tied to implement it in a short span of time.
-This is where the quick deployment of technology was vigorously tested to deploy a working environment for the people while maintaining the same level of collaboration and the effectiveness of working from a centralized office.
+Only a small percentage of companies took advantage of remote working and implemented such a solution before the pandemic compared to the current remote working proportion.
+Companies and government departments were on the fence about remote working and did not implement such solutions, especially on a large scale until their hands were tied to implement it in a short span of time.
+This is where the quick deployment of technology was vigorously tested to deploy a working environment for the people while maintaining the same level of collaboration and the effectiveness from a centralised office.

 What about Security?

-Even though we have gone from more of a centralized working model to a more diverse remote working environment.
+Even though we have gone from more of a centralised working model to a more diverse remote working environment.
 This has brought in its fair share of security problems.
-Even though these problems have been faced before the pandemic but the mass deployment of remote working has made a huge impact on security.
+Even though these problems have been faced before the pandemic, but the mass deployment of remote working has made a tremendous impact on security.

 Let’s look at the Problem

 Perimeter-based security will work well when a company allows its staff to come into the office and use the provided workstations to perform their tasks.
 This will enable a company to deploy a security perimeter to protect all the information within the network in a particular location.
-This model worked very well until the introduction of remote working and BYOD deployment.
+This model worked very well until introducing remote working and BYOD deployment.

 Security breaches happen when we overlook the more simple things and complicate the entire process itself.
 In another word, what makes security challenge is in fact when we over-complicate the design and its processes.
 One of the most overlooked security practices I have come across is the mobile devices and the BYOD policies of the company.
 It has been researched that a big proportionate of Android powered devices are running outdated and unpatched versions of operating systems, this potentially opens doors for an attack.
 However, if companies want to allow such devices, then they need to have a clear BYOD process in place to tackle this potential hole in the network.
 I will cover BYOD practices and policies in an upcoming article.